 Getting into a car accident is a shocking experience.
 One minute, you are driving along, and the next, everything changes.
 Suddenly, you are dealing with injuries, doctor’s appointments, car repairs, and complicated insurance paperwork.
 The pain, confusion, and endless questions about what’s next feel overwhelming.
+That’s why, personal injury attorneys can help.
 At Harrison Davis Morrison Jones, we help you find clarity in the chaos.

-Our team has decades of experience and a track record of standing up for Texans like you.
+Our team of car accident attorneys has decades of experience and a track record of standing up for Texans like you in their personal injury case.
+Getting help for the legal process is essential in cases of motor vehicle accidents or fatal car accidents.
 Call us today for a free consultation.

 What You Need to Know About Texas Car Accident Claims

+Personal injury law can be quite complex.
 Most car accident victims don’t even know that they can claim compensation for the damage they have faced.
-If you are also looking for ways to manage your bills and other expenses, we will help you understand how Texas car accident claims work.
+If you are also looking for ways to manage your medical bills and other expenses, we will help you understand how Texas car accident claims work.

 - Texas Is a “Fault” State

 Texas has a fault-based system for car accidents, meaning the driver responsible for the accident is also responsible for covering damages.
 You need to file a claim with the at-fault driver’s insurance company.
 However, don’t be surprised if the insurance adjuster tries to downplay your injuries or lowball your settlement.
-That’s why having experienced legal representation is important.
+Also try to get in touch with the other driver’s insurance company.
+They may be able to shed more light on the matter.
+That’s why having experienced legal representation is important in personal injury matters.

 - Texas’s Minimum Insurance Requirement